flynx/XMPGen/README.rst

 Here is the current command-line reference::

 Usage: xmpgen.py [options]

   Options:
-   --version             show program's version number and exit -h, --help            show this help message and exit --root=ROOT           root of the directory tree we will be working at
+    --version             show program's version number and exit -h, --help            show this help message and exit --root=ROOT           root of the directory tree we will be working at (default: ".").
-                         (default: ".").
     --input=INPUT         name of directory containing previews (default:
                           "preview (RAW)").
+NOTE: this directroy tree can not be used for OUTPUT.
-   --output=OUTPUT       name of directory to store .XMP files. if --no-search
-                         is not set this is where we search for relevant files (default: ROOT).
+    --output=OUTPUT       name of directory to store .XMP files. if --no-search is not set this is where we search for relevant files (default: ROOT).

     Advanced options:
       --rate-top-level    if set, also rate top level previews.
       --search-input      if set, this will enable searching for input directories, otherwise ROOT/INPUT will be used
                           directly.
 NOTE: this will find all matching INPUT directories, including nested ones.
       --no-search-output  if set, this will disable searching for RAW files, and XMPs will be stored directly in the OUTPUT directory.
       --group-threshold=THRESHOLD
                           precentage of elements unique to a level below which the level will be merged with the next one (default:
                           "5").
       --traverse-dir-name=TRAVERSE_DIR
                           directory used to traverse to next level (default:
                           "fav").
       --raw-extension=RAW_EXTENSION
                           use as the extension for RAW files (default: ".NEF").
       --xmp-template=XMP_TEMPLATE
                           use XMP_TEMPLATE instead of the internal template.
       --use-labels        if set, use both labels and ratings.